 Formation is an approximately eight-year process that prepares a woman for a final commitment as a religious.
 It involves several stages of different lengths, and the woman may choose to continue or discontinue the process at any stage.

-To begin with, an interested woman spends time with a vocation director trying to discern whether God might be calling her to religious life.
+To begin with, an interested woman spends time with a vocation coordinator trying to discern whether God might be calling her to religious life.
 If the answer is affirmative, she applies to a congregation where she continues to test out her call as a candidate or postulant.
 If she continues to feel a call and is accepted by the congregation, her next step is to become a novice and enter the novitiate remaining there for 2 years.

 At the end of the novitiate, three years into the process, the woman petitions for permission to profess temporary vows in the community and makes her first vows of poverty, chastity and obedience.
 This is a big decision, usually reached after much thought and discussion.
 The sister lives these temporary vows for five years before she makes a final commitment and professes perpetual vows.